Do you believe in the Users? Crom:

 - In Ancient Egypt, the kings of Egypt were considered at least partly divine during life, but fully divine after death.
 Certain non-royal persons, such as Imhotep and Amunhotep son of Hapu, were also deified after their deaths.
 In the latest dynastic periods, anyone who drowned in the Nile was said to become a god.

-- The Church of Latter-Day Saints (Mormons) believe that God was originally a mortal who lived on the planet Kolob (not to be confused with humanity's planet of origin on Battlestar Galactica).
-And that they themselves might one day become God of their own world.
+- The Church of Jesus Christ of Latter-Day Saints (Mormons) believe that God was a mortal at one point.
+And that they themselves might one day become like God.

 - Dungeons & Dragons